devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3197-slack-to-linear-tickets.md

-# Workflow Analysis for Slack to Linear Ticket Creation
+# Workflow Analysis for Automate Linear Issue Creation from Slack Messages

 ## Description
-This workflow listens for specific reactions to Slack messages, extracts relevant information, and creates a new issue in Linear.
-It is designed to streamline the process of converting Slack discussions into actionable Linear tickets for project management.
+This workflow automatically creates a new issue in Linear based on a message posted in a designated Slack channel.
+It extracts key information from the Slack message, such as the sender, channel, and message text, and uses it to populate the Linear issue details.

 ## Input Details
-The workflow is triggered by an HTTP Webhook when a specific emoji reaction is added to a message in Slack.
+The workflow is triggered by new messages in a specific Slack channel via a Slack Trigger.

 ## Process Summary
-First, the workflow checks if the reaction emoji is an "issue" emoji.
-If it is, it retrieves the user who added the reaction and the details of the original Slack message.
-Then, it extracts the message text and a link to the message, formats a title for the Linear issue, and creates a new issue in Linear with the extracted details.
-Finally, it sends a confirmation message back to the Slack channel indicating that the Linear issue has been created.
+The workflow starts by listening for new messages in a specified Slack channel.
+It then extracts information about the sender, channel, and message content from the Slack message.
+Next, it constructs a descriptive issue title and body for Linear using the extracted Slack message data.
+Finally, it creates a new issue in Linear with the prepared title and body.

 ## Output Details
-The workflow creates a new issue in Linear and sends a confirmation message to the relevant Slack channel.
+The workflow creates a new issue in Linear with details extracted from the Slack message.